azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 **Step-1:** Create a release definition or open an existing one.
 <!-- #TODO# make this end-to-end with AzSKDemoApp in GitHub etc -->
-(Note: Here we will edit "AzSKDemoApp_SVTs_Rel3" which is part of our test instance of VSTS.
+(Note: Here we will edit "AzSK_SVT" which is part of our test instance of VSTS.
 We also have a default build definition upstream to this which is not shown here as that is a pretty standard web app build flow using an MSBuild task.)